swiftlang/swift-evolution/proposals/0532-optional-noncopyable-improvements.md

 ------

-A quality of life API we're also proposing is `Optional.insert`.
+A quality of life API we're also proposing is `Optional.put()`.
 Consider the following pattern:

 ```swift